Definition

 - Reckless driving carries less of a social stigma than DUI, and it does not look as troubling to employers on background checks.

-- Reckless driving convictions can be sealed from the driver’s criminal record only one (1) year after the case is closed.
+- Reckless driving convictions can be sealed from your criminal record only one (1) year after the case is closed.
 In contrast, DUI convictions may not be sealed until seven (7) years have passed from the time the case was closed.9

 - The penalties for DUI get worse with each successive conviction.
-So if a defendant can get a first-time DUI charge reduced to reckless driving, then his/her next DUI arrest (if there is one) will be prosecuted as only a first-time DUI as opposed to a second.10
+So if you can get a first-time DUI charge reduced to reckless driving, then your next DUI arrest (if there is one) will be prosecuted as only a first-time DUI as opposed to a second.10

 Note that Nevada law prohibits prosecutors from outright dismissing DUI charges unless they have significant problems with their evidence.
-But depending on the case, getting DUI charges dropped may still be possible.11
+Depending on the case, getting DUI charges dropped may still be possible.11

-Also note that there is always the option to take the DUI case to trial.
-If the judge or jury returns a “not guilty” verdict, then the defendant gets acquitted and can pursue a record seal right away.
+Also, note that there is always the option to take the DUI case to trial.
+If the judge or jury returns a “not guilty” verdict, then you get acquitted and can pursue a record seal right away.

-DUI defendants who are addicted to prescription drugs may be eligible for Nevada DUI Court, an intensive rehabilitation program that allows the defendant to avoid lengthy jail sentences.
-And upon successful completion of DUI Court, the DUI conviction may be reduced to a lesser charge.
+If you are addicted to prescription drugs, you may be eligible for Nevada DUI Court, an intensive rehabilitation program that allows you to avoid lengthy jail sentences.
+Upon successful completion of DUI Court, your DUI conviction may be reduced to a lesser charge.

-People facing a first- or second-time DUI may be eligible for Misdemeanor DUI Court, called the Moderate Offenders Program in Clark County.12 And people facing a third-time DUI may be eligible for Felony DUI Court, call the Serious Offenders Program in Clark County.13
+If you are facing a first- or second-time DUI, you may be eligible for DUI Treatment Court.12 If you are facing a third-time DUI, you may be eligible for Felony DUI Treatment Court.13

 4. Will I lose my license?

-Defendants arrested for DUI of prescription drugs keep their driver’s license during the several weeks it takes the police to test their blood.
-If the results come back positive for drugs, the Nevada DMV notifies the defendants by mail that their license will be revoked.
-The length of the revocation depends on the defendant’s DUI history:
+If you are arrested for DUI of prescription drugs, you keep your driver’s license during the several weeks it takes the police to test your blood.
+If the results come back positive for drugs, the Nevada DMV notifies you by mail that your license will be revoked.
+The length of the revocation depends on your DUI history:

 DUI offense (in any state) | Length of Nevada driver’s license revocation |

-Recall that drivers suspected of DUI of prescription drugs are required to take blood tests and not breath tests.
+Recall that if you are arrested for DUI of prescription drugs, you are required to take a blood test and not a breath test.
 Breath tests cannot detect drugs, only alcohol.14

-When the DMV notifies DUI defendants that their license will be revoked, they have seven (7) days to request a DMV Hearing to contest the revocation.
-If they do not request this hearing, the revocation begins after the seventh day.
-If they do request it, the revocation is postponed pending the outcome of the hearing.
+When the DMV notifies you that your license will be revoked, you have seven (7) days to request a DMV Hearing to contest the revocation.
+If you do not request this hearing, the revocation begins after the seventh day.
+If you do request it, the revocation is postponed pending the outcome of the hearing.

 A DMV hearing is like a mini-trial, except it is civil rather than criminal.
-There is an administrative judge presiding.
-And the defendant and his/her attorney get to present evidence and make arguments that the defendant was not under the influence.
+There is an administrative judge presiding, and you and your attorney get to present evidence and make arguments that you were not under the influence.

 DMV hearings are harder to win than criminal trials.
-The reason is that the DMV needs far less evidence than a criminal judge to find against the defendant.
-But these hearings are still worth doing if the defendant can show that the state’s evidence was problematic.
-And defendants always win DMV hearings if the arresting officer fails to appear.15
+The reason is that the DMV needs far less evidence than a criminal judge to find against you.
+However, these hearings are still worth doing if you can show that the state’s evidence was problematic.
+You always win DMV hearings if the arresting officer fails to appear.15

 5. How do I fight the charges?